 - i.
 Primarily invests in Shares/units in UCITS/UCIs managed or distributed by companies in the JPMorgan Chase & Co. group.
 Such UCITS/UCIs will have exposure to a range of asset classes such as equities, debt securities of any credit quality, convertible securities, currencies, commodities, real estate and money market instruments.
 The Sub-Fund will have indirect exposure to real estate by investing among others in liquid REITs (Real Estate Investment Trusts).
 Issuers of the underlying investments may be located in any country, including emerging markets. - ii.
 The Sub-Fund will typically allocate 10% 25% to equities and 75% 90% in fixed income - iii.
-The maximum exposure to high yield credit is 30% of the total net assets of the Sub-Fund on a look through basis. - iv.
+The maximum exposure to high yield credit is 40% of the total net assets of the Sub-Fund on a look through basis, however the exposure to high-yield bonds rated CCC+/Caa1 (distressed) and below will be limited to 10% of the Sub-Fund's total net assets. - iv.
 The Sub-Fund allocation will not be subject to any specific geographic or market sector requirements. - v.
 Some of the UCITS/UCIs will invest in derivatives to achieve their investment objective. - vi.
 In the event of investments in UCITs the Sub-Fund will invest in 'X' share classes, or where unavailable 'I' or 'C' share classes, that do not generate inducements. - vii.
 The Sub-Fund may be invested in financial instruments denominated in other currencies and will typically be hedged to EUR. - viii.
 For hedging and efficient portfolio management purposes, the Sub-Fund may use financial derivative instruments products traded on a regulated market.
 In particular, the Sub-Fund may at all time take exposure to derivatives on any eligible underlying, such as equity or bond indices, transferable securities, interest rates and currencies, at all times in compliance with the Grand Ducal Regulation. - ix.
 In addition, derivative instruments traded over the counter (OTC) may only be used for hedging purpose (for instance, currency forward may be used in order to hedge the exposure to eventual foreign currencies to which the Sub-Fund underlying may be denominated).
 Such instruments can be used provided they are contracted with first class financial institutions specialized in this type of transactions - x.
 If the Investment Manager and/or Sub-Investment Manager considers this to be in the best interest of the investors, and notably for defensive purposes, the Sub-Fund may also, hold, up to 100% of its net assets, liquidities such as (but not limited to) cash deposits and/or Money Market Funds.